Recognising your skills

 Recognition of Your Skills for Working Life

 You have been gathering skills throughout your whole life.
-You gain skills through hobbies, studies, interactions with others, and naturally, through working.
-Recognising all these skills not only builds your professional self-confidence but also helps greatly when it’s time to talk about your experience in job search situations.
-Recognition of skills allows you to understand what types of job opportunities your expertise can open up.
+You gain skills through hobbies, studies, interactions with others, and naturally through working.
+Recognising all these skills not only builds your professional self-confidence, but also helps greatly when it is time to talk about your skills in job search situations.
+Recognising your skills also helps you see what kinds of job opportunities your expertise can open up.

-Recognising your skills isn’t always easy.
-It’s often difficult for us to notice and value the things we’re good at and that come easily to us.
-You may need to consciously pause and reflect so you can make your skills visible.
-Often, it’s useful to involve other people – they can act as mirrors to help you see your full range of skills.
+Recognising your own skills is not always easy.
+We often find it hard to notice and value the things we are good at and that come easily to us.
+You usually need to pause and consciously reflect for your skills to become visible.
+Often, it is also helpful to involve other people – they can act as mirrors to help you see your full range of skills.

 Highlight Your Achievements

-When we stop to map out our skills and strengths, it’s important to also consider the specific moments or milestones where we have already succeeded.
+When you stop to map out your skills and strengths, it is important to also pay attention to the specific moments or milestones where you have already succeeded.
 In the busyness of everyday life, achievements often go unnoticed or unappreciated, even though these experiences give the most concrete examples of your strengths.

-By looking at your achievements and successes, you get a better sense of the know-how and strengths you already have – which you can use in your studies, job search, and working life.
+Looking at your achievements and successes helps you to see more clearly the skills and strengths you already have – and that you can use in your studies, job search and working life.

 Here are examples of different types of achievements: